Skip to main content

-Meet Kev.
+I got a weighted teddy bear.
+His name is Kev the calming Koala.
 He is my new friend.
 Yes, I know I'm a grown man.
 This neither fits with matcho toxic masculinity, nor being a supposed adult.
 Frankly I'm past caring, also who wants to be toxic.
 Even though I have long been an adult I still love a good soft toy.
 I still have a wee dog from when I was a baby tucked away somewhere.
 In fact my wife and I had a proverbial army of soft toys even before baby number one came along.
 I do remember getting harshly judged for it in my lonely single days.
 But, it came as no surprise to me that there can be a connection to autism and seeking some kind of sensory, non-human, comfort in this way.
 In fact I was delighted when a suggestion came from somewhere or other, probably online, that getting a weighted soft toy as a freshly diagnosed autistic adult was in fact a good idea.
-So here he is!
+So I did!

 As Sensory Hugs, who sell these and other autism related items, say, "This lovely soft and cuddly Koala weighs 4lb (1.8kg).
 He is a perfect friend for a child or adult seeking additional sensory feedback.
 His weight and size provide proprioceptive input that can soothe and calm an overactive brain.
 He can help with anxiety, insomnia and issues associated with autism."